-Criteria of Policy H3 Site

-Sunrise Cottage The Old Nursery Winter Oak

-continued use of the access acceptable.

-7. The site is located where air or noise pollution will not affect the health and well- being of site residents, and neighbouring uses will not be affected by air or noise pollution as a result of the Gypsy and Traveller development.
+Criteria of Policy H3 Site Sunrise Cottage continued use of the access The Old Nursery Winter Oak The site is located where air or noise pollution will not affect the health and well- being of site residents, and neighbouring uses will not be affected by air or noise pollution as a result of the Gypsy and Traveller development. acceptable.
 No issues regarding air and/or noise.
+No issues regarding air and/or noise.
 No issues about air and/or noise.
 8. The site is accessible to town and district centres, local services and facilities such as schools and health facilities, fresh food and employment, by walking, cycling and public transport, in line with 'Policy TC3 - Hierarchy of centres', or it can be demonstrated that the site is sustainable in other ways. cycling, or public transport to appropriate services.
-However, the intensification of an existing gypsy and traveller site, making use of existing infrastructure, Site is not accessible by walking, cycling, or public transport to appropriate services - there is a public right of way adjacent to the site that would allow for access to Exhall and Hawksbury but this is over unmade ground and would be less than ideal.
+However, the intensification of an existing Site is not accessible by walking, cycling, or public transport to appropriate services - there is a public right of way adjacent to the site that would allow for access to Exhall and Hawksbury but this is over unmade ground and would be less than ideal.
 However, the creation of a new gypsy and traveller site within the curtilage of a residential dwelling would make use of existing infrastructure and brownfield land and, thus, be sustainable in other ways.
 Also, by providing sufficient pitches within the borough for the needs of the borough this is more sustainable than seeking adjoining authorities to make this provision.
 Site is adjacent to cycle path/footpath and within easy walking distance of bus stop allowing for reasonable access to appropriate services.